ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Evaluation

-\textbf{Workloads.} We evaluated all systems using the Megatron~\cite{megatron-lm} implementation of GPT-3~\cite{gpt-3}.
-We used three GPT-3 sizes: Medium (350M), 3.35B, and 6.7B.
-We used (PP, DP) degrees of (2, 16), (4, 8), and (8, 4) for the Medium, 3.35B, and 6.7B models, respectively.
-All models used a TP degree of 1.
-We trained on wikitext~\cite{wikitext} using (batch, micro-batch) size of (8192, 8), (1024, 1), and (1024, 1) for the Medium, 3.35B, and 6.7B models, respectively.
-Unless otherwise noted, all real-world experiments ran for 6 hours.
+\textbf{Workloads.} We evaluated all systems using the Megatron~\cite{megatron-lm} implementation of GPT-3~\cite{gpt-3}, with three model sizes: Medium (350M), 3.35B, and 6.7B.
+The applied (PP, DP) degrees were (2, 16), (4, 8), and (8, 4), respectively, with a TP degree of 1 for all models.
+Training was conducted on wikitext~\cite{wikitext} with batch and micro-batch sizes of (8192, 8) for Medium, and (1024, 1) for both 3.35B and 6.7B models.
+All real-world experiments, unless stated otherwise, ran for 6 hours with 32 workers.